technologiestiftung/amarex-webtool-frontend/doc/setupDev.md

 [TOC]

 # System requirements

+If you are behind a proxy there are several things to do.
+In Linux/macOS several settings are required (e.g: wget, curl, git, npm, /etc/enviroment....).
+Mostly in Windows you can set it once at the 'Enviroment Variables'.
+But the Linux tools (e.g Git Bash) you are using on Windows don't know them.
+So check where to set proxy setting for the program you are using.
+Here are also some hints:

 ## git

 Install **[git](http://git-scm.com/)**.

 The git installation path (`C:\Program Files\Git\bin\` by default) must be added to the system-wide PATH environment variable.

 ### Firewall issues (optional)